v341196137/MorseCodeDecoderForWhenYouDontKnowWhereTheSpacesAre/InstagramBot/README.md

 - [X] Make bot able to like posts
 - [ ] Make bot able to like all new posts
 - [ ] Make bot speed through stories (oof image processing)
-- [ ] Potentially add a selenium web driver for automated sign in
+- [ ] Potentially add a selenium web driver for automated sign in and probably make a selenium version